|Terms / Conditions / Disclaimer||© www.mbzponton.org|

 (W128 / W180)

-A sliding fabric sunroof (made by Webasto) was available as a factory option on all 4 and 6 cylinder sedan models.
-A less common option was the steel sunroof (also made by Webasto) available on both 4 and 6 cylinder sedans and coupés.
+A sliding fabric sunroof (made by Webasto) was available as a factory option on all four and six cylinder sedan models.
+A far less common option was the steel sunroof (made by either Webasto or Golde) available on both four and six cylinder sedans and coupés.